Lapis Lazuli: Properties, Facts and Photos

 The wide range of materials indicates the presence of huge wealth and an extensive network of trade.
 This is apparent because many of the stones and metals are not found in the region.

-The 'golden lyre of Ur' is crafted from gold and lapis lazuli.
-It was found in the grave of a king during a 1928 British Museum expedition to Ur (modern-day Iraq).
-It's a fine example of ancient Sumerian art, dated to approximately 3500 BC.
-The lapis lazuli necklace in the next photo comes from the same location.
+The 'golden lyre of Ur', crafted from gold and lapis lazuli, was found in the grave of a king during a 1928 British Museum expedition to Ur (modern-day Iraq).
+A fine example of ancient Sumerian art, it has been dated to approximately 3500 BC.

 golden coloured bull's head with lapis lazuli beard and a lapis lazuli bracelet.

-Other natural minerals are often used to produce fake lapis lazuli.
-Sodalite, azurite and calcite are two of the most common.
-Low-grade lapis lazuli can also be dyed to make it look more visually appealing.
+Low-grade lapis stone can also be dyed to make it more visually appealing.
 Paraffin is used to seal the dye and improve the polish.

 The problem with most tests to establish whether any rock or mineral is genuine is that some damage will be caused.